-When it comes to health care, there are a myriad of options to choose from.
+When it comes to health care, there is a myriad of options to choose from.
 There are many factors that might dictate where one chooses to receive care: severity of the issue, what kind of testing might be required, et cetera.
 For many, urgent care services may be the best option if the person doesn't want to wait for a primary care appointment or incur the cost of an emergency room visit.

 One of the largest incentives to receiving treatment at an urgent care is the amount of time you will likely spend there in comparison to a doctor or hospital visit.
 According to Urgent Care Association's 2016 Benchmarking Report, 92% of urgent care clinics were able to see their patients in 30 minutes or less.
 There are many factors that can determine one's wait time at a clinic, though at the same time there are things a person can do to mitigate their time spent in the waiting room.
 Most Urgent Care have low to no wait times typically.